 Factors that influence buyer bargaining power:

 - Seller’s (supplier’s) switching costs: Switching costs can affect both sides, suppliers and customers (=buyers).
 Customer switch costs are more prominent (explaining this below).
-Where suppliers face switching costs buyers have more leverage
+Buyers have more leverage where suppliers face switching costs

 - Suppliers will generally pass their switch costs onto the buyer in the long run but economies of scale play a big role in this discussion as low scale will require higher unit cost increases (or longer amortisation times and profit compression)

 - Interesting questions arise when regulations stipulate higher safety or environmental standards (often giving a multi-year switch window).
 Who will pay for this?
 The customer or the seller?
 Who in the short and who in the long run?
 Some sellers may switch immediately so they can use it for advertising reasons or offer it as optional (payable) component in the early days

 - Differentiation of products

 - Where products are not differentiated (i.e. all competing products have pretty much the same value proposition), competition will be all about the price.
 Buyers will have the upper hand in particular where there are many competing products

 - In an undifferentiated product category with many alternates, incremental product upgrades/evolution may be mostly captured by customers without the ability to increase margins considerably